nguyet33/My-Quiz/README.md

 # My-Quiz

+Create an application that presents the user with a timed multiple-choice quiz themed around Javascript fundamentals.

 ## USER STORY
 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores